 Bareches of Kila Bust

 Earlier some of their families had moved over to Palalak area and Kila Bust on the banks of Helmand River.
-Fateh Khan, son of Aslam Khan Barech, a local khan of Bist Bareches , is mentioned in the ballads for his bravery and chivalry.
+Fateh Khan, son of Aslam Khan Barech, a local Khan of Bust Bareches , is mentioned in the Pashto ballads for his bravery and chivalry.
 Reportedly during the reign of Emperor Jehangir, Fateh Khan developed some differences with his father and left his home.
-He went over to Sialkot area and organized a band of dacoits.
+He went over to Sialkot area of Punjab and organized a band of dacoits.
 He became popular with the general masses as he used to share his booty with them.
-Soon he was chased and killed by the royal forces sent by Emperor Jehangir.
-He fought the royal forces bravely and earned praises from his friends and foes alike.
+Soon he was chased and killed by the Mughal royal forces sent by Emperor Jehangir.
+He fought the Mughal forces bravely and earned praises from his friends and foes alike.
 After his death, ballads narrating in Pashto his brave deeds, used to be sung in the Pashtun hujra by the bards.

 After Ahmad Shah Durrani, the Bust Bareches have been overshadowed by the Durranis and they had lost their identity.
-During mid-nineteenth century, Arbab Aurang used to be their leader.
+During mid-nineteenth century, Arbab Aurang was their leader.

 Branches